buildbot/buildbot/master/docs/relnotes/index.rst

   * ``buildbot statuslog``
   * ``buildbot statusgui`` (the GTK client)
   * ``buildbot debugclient``

 The ``PBListener`` status listener is now deprecated and does nothing.
 Accordingly, there is no external access to status objects via Perspective Broker, aside from some compatibility code for the try scheduler.

 The ``debugPassword`` configuration option is no longer needed and is thus deprecated.

+* The undocumented and un-tested ``TinderboxMailNotifier``, designed to send emails suitable for the abandoned and insecure Tinderbox tool, has been removed.

 .. _Refactoring-Buildsteps: